GeorgePlukov/AngularTutorial/README.md

 2. Bootstrap
   * Bootstrap can be your best friend in terms of styling, especially for quick projects.
 Yes!
 3. Sass Bootstrap?
-  * This doesnt really matter unless you are planning on using it, I say no.
+  * This doesnt really matter unless you are planning on using it, I say Yes.
+Sometimes if you say no bootstrap wont work immediatley after generation.

+There is a few more options after selecting the guidlines for the generated project.
+There is a list of 6 options, I leave them all in the default setting except for angular-cookies and angular-resource which I disable.
+To disable them navigate using the arrow keys and then press space.